Analytics categorization sets

 • Numbers are not considered when training the system; spreadsheets consisting largely of numbers do not make good examples.

-• We don't recommend adding nearly duplicate documents as an example of a category as they will map to nearly the same (or possibly exactly the same) location in the concept space and categorize nearly the same documents.
+• We do not recommend adding nearly duplicate documents as an example of a category as they will map to nearly the same (or possibly exactly the same) location in the concept space and categorize nearly the same documents.

 • An example document should never be used as an example in more than one category in a single categorization set.